LukasL97/scala-macros-example/article.md

 method body.
 This would of course still be possible and require a similar approach as with the `cacheRef`, creating a new symbol for each and then references to the symbols, which can then be used inside the quoted code block.
-For simplicity, this is omitted here and we confine ourselves to using the static names `key` and `result`, which could potentially have naming conflicts to method parameters.
+For simplicity, this is omitted here, and we confine ourselves to using the static names `key` and `result`, which could potentially have naming conflicts to method parameters.

 Finally, in (7) we create the `expandedMethod` as a copy of the input method, replacing the original